yunkii/movie-react-hooks/README.md

 * Clone the project to your machine
 * CD into the folder and run `npm install` and `npm start`
-* Open http://localhost:3000 to view it in the browser.
+* Or you can visit it [here] on Netlify. (https://dazzling-elion-1970d5.netlify.com/)

 ## Dependencies